Avoid over- and under-licensing with OpenLM

-Through the Open API, companies are now able to integrate the license usage information of all integrated licenses into existing SAM, reporting or business intelligence systems.
+Through the Open API, companies are now able to integrate the licence usage information of all integrated licences into existing SAM, reporting or business intelligence systems.
 By using the SOAP standard, the most important functionalities of OpenLM can be accessed with standard tools.

 The advantage is that users of the company's standard applications can be given access to the OpenLM information without having to leave their application.
-In addition, it is possible to develop company-specific extensions for OpenLM.
+Furthermore, it is possible to develop company-specific extensions for OpenLM.

 OpenLM provides two different APIs: